WHAT IS BIOSAFETY

 Biosafety is a complex discipline which is not devoid of dangers.
 That is why it is so crucial to have a set of rules and barriers prevent biological hazards derived from exposure to infectious biological agents.
 Generally speaking, the principles and components of biosecurity can be summarised as follows:

 Workers who handle potentially contaminated biological agents must be aware of the risks and master the practices and techniques required to do their jobs safely.
+They must constantly and systematically assess the likelihood of damage or infection

 Biosafety measures must be observed by everyone, because everyone is at risk of carrying pathogenic microorganisms.

 The elements used to contain biological contamination tend to be divided into two groups: on the one hand, immunisation (vaccines) and, on the other, primary barriers — safety equipment: gloves, suits and masks — and secondary barriers — from insulated work areas to hand washers and ventilation systems.
+All of them are mandatory to avoid direct exposures to all types of potentially contaminated samples.

 All waste generated must be disposed of in strict compliance with specific procedures suited to the type of material.